-So, now that you’ve found a village that suits how you want to live, take a look to see if the type of purchase suits your financial position.
+Now that you’ve found a village that suits how you want to live, take a look to see if the type of purchase suits your financial position.
 Retirement Villages are operated under strict government legislations; however St Ives Retirement Living strongly recommends you always seek independent financial and legal advice from someone familiar with all the associated legislations before signing anything.

 You don’t need to pay the full cost of your retirement village upfront.
 Many, including St Ives Retirement Living, offer a Deferred Management Fee (DMF) payment model, which is an attractive option for many looking to downsize to a retirement village.
 This model means you pay part of the fee after you leave the village and your retirement home is sold.
 Depending on how long you have lived in the Retirement Village, this fee is calculated as a percentage of the sales price, less the cost of refurbishing and selling your home.
 Again, these are all important considerations and will vary from village to village, so be prepared to ask questions!
-You will find a helpful explanation of the DMF payment at www.stivesretirementliving.com.au/faq/
+You will find a helpful explanation of the DMF payment on our FAQs page.

 In addition to the entry and departure costs, you’ll also pay a monthly ‘common services’ fee, which helps cover a great range of lifestyle amenities (like pools, gyms and Clubhouses) and the running costs of the Village.
-This fee does not include your own general living expenses, such as telephone, internet, electricity and contents insurance, but equates generally to the amount that you already probably pay in rates, upkeep and lifestyle costs.
+This fee does not include your own general living expenses, such as telephone, internet, electricity and contents insurance, but equates generally to the amount that you already probably pay in rates, general upkeep and lifestyle costs.

 You can also talk to fellow residents to find out what they think.
 After all, a village (and its community) that is completely transparent will help you make a more informed and confident decision about your future.